rodrigohaddad/iris-classification-ml/README.md

 ## Requirements

-List the prerequisites and dependencies required to use your service, such as:
+To fully use this pipeline, a Google Cloud account with billing active is necessary.

+- A Google Cloud project
 - Python 3.9+
 - Google Cloud SDK (gcloud)
-- A Google Cloud project

 ## Installation